ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ## 1. What is a Typical Hub?
 ### 1.1 Hub Age

-We first took a look at how long hubs had been running
+We first took a look at how long hubs had been running:
 - at the general level
 - at an individial level, and compared with one another